nexi-intra/intra-docs/docs/apps/koksmat/commands/add.md

 koksmat add V1StGXR8_Z5jdHi6B-myT
 ```

-This example demonstrates how to add a snippet that you've found using Koksmat Studio.
+This example demonstrates how to add a snippet that you've found using Magic Button Studio.
 The snippet is identified by the ID `V1StGXR8_Z5jdHi6B-myT`.

 ## Flags